hzeller/ldgraphy/README.md

 make
 ```

+At this point, the input is very simply a PNG image (as that has
+embedded DPI information).
+For converting Gerber files to PNG, see the
+`gerber2png` tool in the [scripts/](./scripts) directory.

 Usage:
 ```
-Usage:
-./ldgraphy [options] <image-file>
+./ldgraphy [options] <png-image-file>
 Options:
-        -d <val>   : DPI of input image.
-Default 600 -i         : Inverse image: black becomes laser on -M         : Inhibit move in x direction
+        -d <val>   : Override DPI of input image.
+Default -1 -i         : Inverse image: black becomes laser on -x<val>    : Exposure factor.
+Default 1.
+        -o<val>    : Offset in sled direction in mm Mostly for testing:
+        -S         : Skip sled loading; assume board already loaded.
+        -E         : Skip eject at end.
-        -F         : Run a focus round until the first Ctrl-C -n         : Dryrun.
-Do not do any scanning.
+        -F         : Run a focus round until Ctrl-C
+        -M         : Testing: Inhibit sled move.
+        -n         : Dryrun.
+Do not do any scanning; laser off.
-        -h         : This help
+        -j<exp>    : Mirror jitter test with given exposure repeat -h         : This help
 ```